pillmuncher/yogic.cs/Glossary.md

 ### **Distributive Lattice**:
 - A mathematical structure where two binary operations, meet (infimum) and join (supremum), satisfy certain distributive properties.
-In the code, combinators like `Then` and `Choice` together with their respective identity elements `Unit` and `Fail` form a Distributive Lattice.
+In the code, the combinators `Then` and `Choice` together with their respective identity elements `Unit` and `Fail` form a Distributive Lattice.

 ### **Goal**: